-Vatican Radio's shortwave service and first class equipment allows it to broadcast to far flung continents like Africa and Asia.
+Vatican Radio's shortwave service and first class equipment allow it to broadcast to far-flung continents like Africa and Asia.
 A powerful transmitter on the outskirts of Rome means the signal can come through as loud and clear in Vladivostok in Russia as in downtown Rome.

 British journalist Peter Hebblethwaite says while Vatican Radio's domestic Italian offerings can be sycophantic and excessive the real value of the station is an ability to reach countries where radio is still very important.